TotallyNotRust/donut-document/README.md

 # Case
 This ai should be able to read and understand invoices.\
-It should give me information about what was purchased, how much each item cost, how much tax was paid, which vendor sent the invoice, and as much other information as possible.\
+It should give me information about what was purchased, how much each item cost, how much tax was paid, which vendor sent the invoice, and as much other information as possible.

 I will be using the Donut model to accomplish this task.
-I have chosen this model because it can scan documents much faster as it doesnt use OCR scanning like most other document scanning models. \
+I have chosen this model because it can scan documents much faster as it doesnt use OCR scanning like most other document scanning models.

-The Donut model is a deep learning model, this is of course because it uses a neural net to understand and read images. \
+The Donut model is a supervised deep learning model, this is of course because it uses a neural net to understand and read images, and is trained on labeled data.\
 We use PyTorch Lightning in this project to train the model.

 I have looked at many other solutions to the same issue over the last few years, and all of them have chosen to use ai to accomplish this task.
-I doubt it would ever be feasible to do without. \
+I doubt it would ever be feasible to do without.

 You can find the model I trained at https://huggingface.co/TotallyNotRust/donut